-3. Specificity.
-We are strategic and selective about which volunteers we assign to specific projects.
-We work to provide you with meaningful engagement opportunities that not only benefit our organization, but also bring fulfillment and value to your life or the lives of your group members!
+Specificity: We are strategic and selective about which volunteers we assign to specific projects.
+We work to provide you with meaningful engagement opportunities that not only benefit our organization but also bring fulfillment and value to your life or the lives of your group members!

-2. Complete a New Volunteer Application where you will have the option to select a preferred date for a phone interview with our Development and Volunteer Coordinator.
-Please keep an eye out for an email confirming your interview date / time from the Development and Volunteer Coordinator.
+Complete a New Volunteer Application and please keep an eye out for an email confirming your interview date/time from the Development and Volunteer Coordinator.

 Become a Homestretch Ambassador!